I’ve been hiking in the Catskills for many years and in today’s post want to share 10 hiking trails I found to be the most amazing to explore there.

 But to get to this hike, you must first hike 2 miles to the trail head before embarking on it.

 Then you need to go back down on the trail above the Labyrinth hike and another 2 miles back to where you began the trip in the first place.
 So overall, you’re looking at about 6 miles of total hiking, including the Labyrinth.

 Difficulty: Beginner to moderate.

-Description: I discovered this hike by chance from a local and with much acclaim, I decided to do it.
+Description: I discovered the Lost City Loop hike by chance from a local and with much acclaim, I decided to do it.
 It’s a very scenic trail that is also within the Mohonk Preserve region.

 It takes you through the beautiful scenic areas of the Mohonk Preserve and Catskill region, among other areas.
 I did a very fun trail run there but you can certainly walk it.
 If you decide to take dogs there, be careful, as some parts of it may require you to pick up your pet.

 Description: There is an easy but beautiful trail (green) around the North South Lake region of the Catskills which takes you around both lakes.
 It’s short, but very easy to navigate and great for family hikes.

 The other great news is that it cuts close to the 2 other hikes on this list:

 - The yellow trail to Kaaterskill Falls.

 - The blue trail to Boulder Rock (next on this list).